Contents

 Duck Tour at the Boston Harbour

-Boston also houses many museums and galleries like the Museum of Fine Arts and Isabella Stewart Gardner Museum, and the Institute of Contemporary Art.
-All these places can be reached in under 30 minutes when you hail a taxi and are ideal to be included in your itinerary if you are more interested in arts.
+Boston also houses a strong collection of museums and galleries, including the Museum of Fine Arts, the Isabella Stewart Gardner Museum, and the Institute of Contemporary Art on the waterfront.
+All three can be reached in under 30 minutes by taxi or rideshare and are well worth building into your itinerary if art is your priority.

 Conclusion